Story

 Momentum Index (MI): The markets momentum is measured by comparing the strength or weakness of several broad market indexes to the DJIA.
 Readings of -4 and lower are regarded as bearish since it is an indication that a majority of the broader based market indexes are weaker than the DJIA on a percentage basis.
 Conversely, readings of +4 or higher are regarded as bullish.

-The Momentum Index is Neutral at +2, down two notches from the previous week.
-Breadth was negative at the NYSE as the Advance/Decline line lost 1870 units while the number of new 52-week lows exceeded the number of new highs on five session.
-Breadth was also negative at the NASDAQ as the A/D line dropped 4765 units while the number of new lows out did the new highs on each day.
-Finally, the percentage of stocks above their 50-day moving average dropped to 25.7% vs. 49.8% the previous week, while those above their 200-day moving average fell to 55.5% vs. 64.7% the prior week.
+The Momentum Index is Negative at -6, down six notches from the previous week.
+Breadth was mixed at the NYSE as the Advance/Decline line gained 310 units while the number of new 52-week lows exceeded the number of new highs on each session.
+Breadth was negative at the NASDAQ as the A/D line dropped 2670 units while the number of new lows out did the new highs on all five days.
+Finally, the percentage of stocks above their 50-day moving average dropped to 42.0% vs. 57.5% the previous week, while those above their 200-day moving average fell to 48.9% vs. 57.2% the prior week.
 Readings above 70.0% denote an overbought condition, while below 20% is bullish.

-Industry Group Rankings: What's Hot (31) What's Not (60).
-Of the 91 Industry Groups that we track, 31 are rated as either Strong or Improving while 60 are regarded as Weak or Deteriorating.
-The previous week's totals were 45-46.
-The following are the strongest and weakest groups for the period ending 04/11/24.
-Strongest: Aluminum, Metals Non-Ferrous, Heavy Construction and Precious Metals.
-Weakest: Trucking, Media-Publishing, Medical/Bio Technology and Toys.
+Industry Group Rankings: What's Hot (8) - What's Not (22): The following are the strongest and weakest Industry Groups for the period ending 2/27/25.
+Strongest: Insurance, Integrated Oil & Gas, Conglomerates and Paper & Forest Products.
+Weakest: Construction, Building Materials, Retail and Chemicals.
 To review all the Industry Group rankings in the Market Edge universe, click on the Industry Group tab.

 By David L. Blake, CMT